Skip to content

 This is analogous to us trying to push energy onto a moving cart.

-We can only do this as long as the cart moves slower than we do.
-Once the cart reaches a speed close to our own speed, it becomes time consuming and difficult to transfer energy onto it.
+The faster the cart moves, the harder it is to transfer energy onto it.
 Should the cart reach our own speed, energy transfers become impossible.

 Photons are characterized by their ability to change.
 They carry energy from one place to another.
 They can also change their polarity and direction.